grace-notes/website/contents/topics/life-of-christ.md

 (h) Christ spoke the truth - He is a part of the trinity.
 God is three persons in one Godhead.

-· The first person of the Trinity is God the Father.
+&bull; The first person of the Trinity is God the Father.
 The second person of the Trinity is God the Son.
 The third person of the Trinity is God the Holy Spirit.

-· The three persons of the trinity possess identical essence in one being.
+&bull; The three persons of the trinity possess identical essence in one being.

-· This divine being has three distinct persons which are autonomous from one another in soul function.
+&bull; This divine being has three distinct persons which are autonomous from one another in soul function.

-· This distinction in persons is more than just one God showing different facets or modes of His one person.
+&bull; This distinction in persons is more than just one God showing different facets or modes of His one person.

 And violent men try to capture this kingdom.